reidbraswell1/react-router/README.md

 1. In `film.helpers.js`, create and export a function called `getListOf`

-### Exercise 3: filterFilmsByDirector
+### Exercise 3: `filterFilmsByDirector`

-The goal of filterFilmsByDirector, as per the name, is to receive list (array) and director (string) parameters, and return a filtered list of films where only the films by a the specified director are included.
+The goal of `filterFilmsByDirector`, as per the name, is to receive `list` (array) and `director` (string) parameters, and return a filtered list of films where only the films by a the specified director are included.

 For example: